 Airline rebranding is also about more than having a different message.
 Tone and attitude count too (see Southwest).
 They must also be different and better.

 American, once the 800-pound gorilla in this industry, is fast becoming its weakling.
 It’s time for American to adopt a new approach.

-Delta Airlines is one of the most interesting in this airline market study of the airline bunch.
-It has utterly failed to capitalize on any equity the merger with Northwest might have
+Delta Airlines is one of the most interesting in this airline market study.
+It has utterly failed to capitalize on any equity the merger with Northwest might have.